Karl Urban: Career

 In 2012, Urban starred as law-enforcing comic book character Judge Dredd in the film Dredd.
 In an interview with Shave magazine, Urban described it as a "high-octane, action-fueled film... about the day in the life of Dredd".
 The film was directed by Pete Travis, with a script by Alex Garland.
 Though it underperformed at the box office, Dredd was well received by critics.

 In 2013, Urban starred as Detective John Kennex in Almost Human, a TV series created by J. H. Wyman.
 The series was set 35 years into the future when cops in the L.A.P.D. are paired up with lifelike androids.
 Urban played a detective who has a dislike for robots but ends up being teamed up with one with emotional feelings.
 Urban next appeared in the ensemble thriller The Loft, a remake of the Belgian film of the same name.
 It was filmed in New Orleans and Belgium by the director of the 2008 original, Erik Van Looy.
 In January 2015, Urban replaced Michael C. Hall as the main antagonist in the 2016 remake of Pete's Dragon.
 In 2017, he played Skurge in Thor: Ragnarok.
 Also in 2017, Urban played a psychotic cop in the action thriller Acts of Vengeance opposite Antonio Banderas and Robert Forster.
 Urban had a cameo as a stormtrooper in Star Wars: The Rise of Skywalker in 2019.
 He voiced the lead role in The Sea Beast in 2022.

-Since 2019, Urban has starred as William "Billy" Butcher in the Amazon Prime series The Boys.
+Since 2019, Urban has starred as William "Billy" Butcher in the Amazon Prime Video series The Boys.
+He is set to star as Johnny Cage in the upcoming Mortal Kombat II film.

 Personal life

 In September 2004, Urban married his longtime partner, Natalie Wihongi, who was his makeup artist for the 2000 television film The Privateers.
-Together they have two sons; Hunter and Indiana.
+Together they have two sons, Hunter and Indiana.
 His second son was named for the eponymous hero of the Indiana Jones franchise, which he has stated is one of his favourite movie series.
-They lived in their NZ$5.25 million mansion in the affluent Herne Bay section of Auckland, New Zealand.
-The couple announced their separation in June 2014, selling their home for NZ$6.65 million in December 2014.
+They lived in the affluent Herne Bay section of Auckland, New Zealand.
+The couple announced their separation in June 2014.

 From 2014 to 2018, he was in a relationship with actress Katee Sackhoff.

 Philanthropy

 Urban serves as a celebrity ambassador for KidsCan, a charity that currently supports over 16,000 disadvantaged children in New Zealand by providing them with essentials such as food, clothing, and shoes.

-In May 2022, UNICEF Aotearoa New Zealand welcomed Urban as an official Ambassador to support in raising awareness on children’s rights both in New Zealand and around the world.
+In May 2022, UNICEF Aotearoa New Zealand welcomed Urban as an official Ambassador to support in raising awareness on children's rights both in New Zealand and around the world.

 On 1 June 2020, Urban, together with Sean Astin, Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, Miranda Otto, John Rhys-Davies, Andy Serkis, Liv Tyler, and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson, joined Josh Gad's YouTube series Reunited Apart which reunites the cast of popular movies through video-conferencing, and promotes donations to non-profit charities.